 Keep in mind you also have to pay for parking!
 It’s 5 to 10 Kuna per hour depending on the season (only about 1 USD.)

-Secondly, the hikes at Plitvice Lakes can be all-day affairs.
+Secondly, the hikes at Plitvice Lakes can be full day affairs.
 There are paths that can take up to 8 hours to complete!

-Arriving early means you have all the time in the world to explore the park!
+Arriving early means you have all the time in the world in your one day visit to explore the park!

 Choose a Hiking Path